timothynegron/country-dataset-reader-writer/README.md

 ### About

 A console application built with C#.
 Displays a menu to the user.
 The user can open a JSON file.
 The data from the JSON file gets stored in memory.
-The user can than view the data, save it to another JSON file, or save it to a XML file.
+The user can then view the data, save it to another JSON file, or save it to a XML file.

 ### Image